-We anticipate that implementing our strategy will require substantial additional capital as our clinical-stage and preclinical product candidates advance through the development cycle, as we progress our programs in the therapeutic focus areas of our alliance with GlaxoSmithKline and as we invest in additional product opportunities and research programs.
+We anticipate that implementing our strategy will require substantial additional capital as our clinical-stage and preclinical product candidates advance into later-stage development, as we progress our programs in the therapeutic focus areas of our alliance with GlaxoSmithKline and as we invest in additional product opportunities and research programs.
 We do not expect our existing capital resources to be sufficient to enable us to fund the completion of the development of any of our product candidates.
-We currently expect our existing capital resources to be sufficient to fund our operations at least through the first half of 2011, without taking into account amounts that we would be entitled to receive if clinical development milestone events are achieved under our agreement with AstraZeneca or our agreement with GlaxoSmithKline.
-However, our operating plan may change, and we may need additional funds sooner than planned to meet operational needs and capital requirements for product development.
+We currently expect our existing capital resources to be sufficient to fund our operations at least through the first half of 2011.
+Our expectation does not take into account any amounts that we would be entitled to receive if clinical development milestone events are achieved under our agreement with AstraZeneca or our agreement with GlaxoSmithKline, does not take into account any amounts that we might receive in the future if we were to establish a strategic alliance, collaboration or licensing or other arrangement with respect to TC-5214 and assumes that the funds required for Phase 3 clinical development of TC-5214 would be obtained through a potential future strategic alliance, collaboration, licensing or other arrangement with respect to TC-5214.
+However, our operating plan may change as a result of many factors, including those described above, and we may need additional funds sooner than planned to meet operational needs and capital requirements for product development.

 We do not expect to generate sufficient cash from our operations to sustain our business for the foreseeable future.
 We expect our continuing operating losses to result in increases in our cash required to fund operations over the next several quarters and years.
 To the extent our capital resources are insufficient to meet future capital requirements, we will need to finance future cash needs through alliances, collaborations or licensing arrangements, public or private equity or debt offerings or other financings.
 The global credit and financial markets have recently experienced a period of unusual volatility and illiquidity.
 This, coupled with other factors, may dramatically limit our access to additional equity or debt financing in the future on acceptable terms or at all.
-Also, additional alliances, collaborations or licensing arrangements may not be available on acceptable terms or at all.
+Also, additional strategic alliances, collaborations or licensing or other arrangements may not be available on acceptable terms or at all.
 If adequate funds are not available, we may be required to delay, reduce the scope of or eliminate our research and development programs or obtain funds through arrangements with collaborators or others that may require us to relinquish rights to certain product candidates that we might otherwise seek to develop or commercialize independently.
 Additionally, any future equity funding may dilute the ownership of our stockholders.

 We cannot accurately determine the completion dates and related costs of our research and development programs due to inherent uncertainties in outcomes of clinical trials and regulatory approvals of our product candidates.
-We cannot be certain that we will be able to successfully complete our research and development projects or establish strategic alliances or collaborations for our product candidates.
+We cannot be certain that we will be able to successfully complete our research and development projects or establish strategic alliances, collaborations or licensing or other arrangements for our product candidates.
 Our failure to complete our research and development projects could have a material adverse effect on our financial position or results of operations.